2023 Honda CRF300L Owner Review

 The main competitor in this class is the Kawasaki KLX300.
 Other bikes in this class include the discontinued Honda CRF250L, discontinued Kawasaki KLX250/KLX250S, discontinued Yamaha WR250R, Suzuki DRZ400, Yamaha XT250 and the Kawasaki KLX230/KLX230 S. I've owned a KLX250S, and I have had short test rides on the DRZ400, CRF250L and XT250.

 The 2023 CRF300L has a 286 cc, fuel-injected, liquid-cooled, electric-start, four-valve motor with a 6-speed transmission.
 The seat height is 880 mm (34.6 in) and the curb mass is 139 kg (306 lbs) with a 7.8 l fuel capacity.
 The suspension is non-adjustable except for the rear spring preload.
 It has front and rear disc brakes.
 Instrumentation includes a tach, fuel gauge and gear position (plus more).
+The CRF300L uses a fiber-type (like paper) air filter.
 The MSRP for the 2024 CRF300L (non-ABS) is $7672 CAD, including $773 for fees, + taxes and comes with a 12-month warranty.
 The ABS model lists for $200 more.
 I'm not aware of any changes over the four model years, 2021 - 2024.

 The 2024 Kawasaki KLX300 has a 292 cc, fuel-injected, liquid-cooled, electric-start, four-valve motor with a 6-speed transmission.
 The seat height is 895 mm (35.2 in) and the curb mass is 137 kg (302 lbs) with a 7.5 l fuel capacity.
 The suspension is adjustable front (compression damping) and rear (compression and rebound damping, preload).
 It has front and rear disc brakes.
 Instrumentation includes a tach (plus more).
+The bike does not have a fuel gauge, and apparently, the trip meter display becomes replaced by a low fuel warning message when there is less than half a tank full of fuel left; this is not good if you're like me and reset the trip meter when you fill-up, so you can track your fuel range.
+The KLX300 uses a washable foam air filter.
 The MSRP for the 2024 KLX300 is $6999 CAD + fees + taxes and comes with a 12-month warranty.
 ABS is not available.
+There do not appear to be any changes for the 2025 model, including the price.

 I sold my KLX250S a long time ago, but if my memory serves me correctly, the KLX250S felt more dirt bike-like, and I didn't enjoy riding it on the highway.
-The engine was less vibey, but the seat was horrible.
+The engine was less vibey, but the seat was horrible (pain inducing).
 The steering of the KLX250S was very light requiring you to constantly focus on your lane position when on the highway.
+The bike would also weave a bit at slower speeds on pavement (there might have been an issue with steering head bearings).
 I liked the suspension of the KLX, but the bike had a very week bottom end (the CRF300L feels much stronger).

 Comparing the CRF300L to the Suzuki DR650SE, I have to say that so far, I prefer my DR650SE on the road (paved and gravel).
-The throttle response and feel is so much nicer on the carbureted DR650SE than on the fuel-injected CRF300L.
+The throttle response and feel are so much nicer on the carbureted DR650SE than on the fuel-injected CRF300L.
 The engine in the DR650SE doesn't have the high frequency vibrations as the one in the CRF300L, either.
 The DR650SE has a lot more torque than the CRF300L.
 The DR650SE is also more stable and planted on the road than the CRF300L is.
-The CRF300L is a lot lighter and has lower gearing than the DR650SE, so I expect the 300L to outperform the DR on the trails (so far I think it does).
+The CRF300L is a lot lighter and has lower gearing than the DR650SE, so I expected the 300L to outperform the DR650 on the trails, and so far it does, in my opinion, even with the stock tires.
+The CRF300L is easier and more fun to ride on the trails.

 Last Words (so far)

 It is too early to provide a final judgement on this bike.
 I'll update this review as I put more km on it.
 I bought the CRF300L because I wanted a lighter dual sport that was more manageable than my DR650 on the rougher trails.
-The weight of the CRF300L is indeed more manageable on the trails, but the jerky throttle is a hinderance.
-I hope the throttle smooths out in time (adaptive ECU?), but if it doesn't, I may look into a fix or an alternate bike.
+The CRF300L is indeed easier and more fun to ride on the trails, but I find the jerky throttle annoying in some riding situations.
+I hope the throttle smooths out in time as some other owners have reported.
+Yeah, the suspension (especially the rear shock) could be better, but I'm finding it to be good enough for the riding I've done so far.

 All Photos